imranofficial1/carbon-footprint-ai/README.md

 - SHAP library for model explainability
 - Scikit-learn for machine learning capabilities
 - FastAPI for the backend framework

+📊 Dataset
+We use a synthetic dataset that simulates device usage, streaming time, and emission factors.
+You can find it here: digital_footprint_data.csv

+🙌 Contributors
+Mohammed Imran K (Team Lead)

+Sahaana S

+Avanthika D

+Surya P